tbali0524/playground-dvtfkqgd/markdowns/java.md

 # Java

-Java is 5 years older then C#.
 When C# was introduced in early 2000s, it was accused of being just an imitation of Java.
-The languages diverged much more since, but the similarities are still quite obvious.
+(Java is 5 years older, than C#.)
+The languages diverged more since, but the similarities are still quite obvious.

 ## Checking the sample code

+**TODO** check why does not it find Main?

 ```java runnable
 import java.util.*;

 class Solution {

     public static void main(String args[]) {
         // Scanner in = new Scanner(System.in);
         // String m = in.nextLine();